catspeed-cc/sd-webui-forge-docker/README.md

 - CTRL + C to close it.
 Do not bother removing it.
 - If removal is required use `docker compose -f docker-compose.yaml -f docker-compose.multi-gpu.nvidia.yaml down`

+### Start-Stop Docker Scripts:

+This is a placeholder.
+Update before merging.

 ## Startup Time Warning:
 The startup time takes a while, it is doing a lot for you in the background.
 This should become faster on multiple start/stop of the container, but if you `docker compose down` you will need to wait again on next `docker compose up`.
 Not sure why, maybe it gets obliterated each time.